ESOWorkaspace/ESO-n8n-Space/README.md

 This project is licensed under the [MIT License](LICENSE).
 Please refer to the LICENSE file for further details.

 ## Contact
-If you have any questions or need assistance, feel free to open an issue on GitHub or contact us via [your contact information].
+If you have any questions or need assistance, feel free to open an issue on GitHub or contact us via mifthahulamien@gmail.com.